What a great time to be alive my friends…

 Breathability is another aspect of the backpack that you should study and take seriously.
-You sweat alot when you are trekking.
-Ideally your backpack should provide for a bit of airflow and ventilation to allow for all that back heat to escape.
+You sweat a lot when you are trekking.
+Ideally, your backpack should provide a bit of airflow and ventilation to allow for all that back heat to escape.

 The Osprey Eja 48 features a good example of a properly ventilated back panel.
 The mesh holes and gaps between the back panel and the frame allow for a healthy amount of breathability to combat moisture stagnation.

 A properly designed ultralight backpack will always allow for some air flow to occur.

 Ultralight Backpack Volume/Carry Capacity

 The idea in buying an ultralight backpack is that you should— in theory— be carrying less gear.
 If you’re keen to haul 50-pounds in a backpack weighing two pounds, I’m sorry to tell you that it won’t be pleasant.